Alma Trio – Gabor Rejto, cello, with Adolph Baller, piano and Andor Toth, violin

 Clearly, Gabi could no longer save me – but I needn’t have worried, the next question was to outline a brief history of the cello.
 Having spent the previous years in Europe researching this very topic, the information flowed from me like a veritable Niagara Falls – and I was home and dry!
 But thank you, Gabi – without your help on the first question, I might never have reached the terra firma of the second question!

 Rejto’s work with me was profound.
+I was in the extremely fortunate position of being one of the few cellists with whom he worked from an early age.
 Because I worked with him from my childhood until my late teens, my formative playing years were spent learning how to produce a clean, pure tone to create honest, spoken music.
 Rejto stressed purity of phrasing.
 He taught his students to play with a streamlined, efficient left hand, and to have excellent physical balance and posture.
 Most of all, whatever piece or phrase you played had to mean something.
 He was excellent at baring the bones.
 He was a kind and gentle teacher; nonetheless excess for excess’ sake wasn’t tolerated.
 Perhaps his time with Casals was reflected in the fact that he spent a great deal of time with me working through the Bach solo suites for cello.
+However, the most profound memories I have of Mr. Rejto came in the “extracurricular” time we spent together socially and musically.
+My mother was close with both Alice and Gabor Rejto, and we were frequent guests at their home.
+This might mean a quiet dinner, a swim in the pool, or a chamber music reading.
 I have strong memories of seeing and hearing Mr. Rejto working hard in his studio, on his own, during late hours…on Bach, or on a recital piece.
 Somehow, these memories of his dedication as a musician shaped my approach to music making as an adult.

-On the occasion of Gabor Rejto’s death in 1987, Jeffrey Solow, Professor of Cello at Temple University, delivered the following eulogy [also published in the Los Angeles Violoncello Society Newletter, 1987]:
+On the occasion of Gabor Rejto’s death in 1987, JEFFREY SOLOW delivered the following eulogy: [also published in the Los Angeles Violoncello Society Newsletter, 1987]

 After a long and heroic fight against brain cancer, Gabor Rejto died on June 26, 1987.
 Gabi was one of those few musicians who can truly be called “beloved”—by his family and friends of course, but also by his students and his audiences.
 As a performer he distinguished himself as a soloist and in the most important areas of chamber music: duo, trio and string quartet.
 His concert tours took him literally all over the world: throughout the United States, Canada, Australia, New Zealand, Europe, Japan and Africa.
 He was one of the most prominent teachers in the United States.
 Among his students have been his son Peter, myself, Laurence Lesser, Sharon Robinson, Matt Haimowitz, Paul Katz, Joanna de Keyser, and Stephen Geber.